Five tips to become a second chance employer

 Pallet’s nontraditional workforce is an integral part of our success.
 Temporary shelters are the foundation of our people-first restorative communities across the country for unhoused people.
 Because our team members have lived experience in homelessness, Pallet makes a product that uniquely meets the needs of people who have been living on the street.
 Their input is essential.

-As a second chance friendly employer, we believe potential — not the past — defines people's futures.
-More than 80% of our employees are formerly homeless, in recovery, or previously involved in the justice system.
+As a second chance friendly employer, we believe potential — not the past — defines people’s futures.
+More than 80% of our employees are formerly homeless, in recovery, or previously involved in the justice system. (*We now describe our hiring practices as fair chance employment.
+Learn why we changed our language here.)

 People who have had to live outside, navigate the prison system, or recover from substance use disorder have incredible survival tactics, are resilient and intelligent.
 Amy King, Pallet founder and CEO, says those skill sets can be repurposed, “The best possible candidate on paper is not always the best possible candidate for your culture, for what you want to do, for your mission, for your vision and your values.
 And it could be that you need a little bit of both.
 You need some that are really skilled, and then you need some really creative people.”